CreateAndFake/CreateAndFake/docs/pages/Tools-Randomizer.md

 # Randomizer

-The `Randomizer` tool provides methods to create instances populated with random data.
+The `Randomizer` tool provides methods to create instances populated with random data, as well as injection behavior.

 ## Example